emory-libraries/eulcore-history/doc/xmlmap.rst

 :mod:`eulcore.xmlmap` makes it easier to map XML to Python objects.
-The Python DOM does some of this, of course, but sometimes it's prettier to wrap a DOM node in a typed Python object and assign attributes on that object to reference subnodes by XPath_ expressions.
+The Python DOM does some of this, of course, but sometimes it's prettier to wrap an XML node in a typed Python object and assign attributes on that object to reference subnodes by XPath_ expressions.
 This module provides that functionality for read-only attributes, and in the future it aims to allow setting them as well.